schilkp/schilkp.github.io/content/blog/2026-01-24-protobuffer_repeat_append.md

-This is achieved by first splitting the value into 7-bit septets, which are each encoded, starting with the least significant septet, as an 8-bit value, consisting of the septet in the lower bits, and and a control bit in the most significant bit position.
+This is achieved by first splitting the value into 7-bit septets, which are each encoded, starting with the least significant septet, as an 8-bit value, consisting of the septet in the lower bits, and a control bit in the most significant bit position.
 This control bit is set to `1` if there are more non-zero bits to follow, or `0` if this is the last septet with non-zero bits and all following bits